loveencounterflow/coffeenode-mojikura/README.md

 ## IDs and Meta-Phrases

 In databases, it's always nice (and, in the case of Lucene, always necessary) to associate each record with a unique ID.
-We have seen above that each entry in the MojiKura Phrasal DB can be unambiguously turned into a URL-like phrase, and vice-versa.
+We have seen above that each entry in the MojiKura PhraseDB can be unambiguously turned into a URL-like phrase, and vice-versa.
 Conceivably, we could then go and stipulate that the ID of an entry shall be its phrase, which is straightforward.
 However, i prefer to go a step further and **use a hash of the entry phrase as ID** instead of the phrase itself; that way, we avoid to repeat potentially long strings just for the